 Inflation reduces the purchasing power on a bond’s face value and any coupon payments.
 When inflation rises, it can cause interests rates to rise, in turn reducing the value of the bond.
 However, traders can opt for an interest-linked bond that increases in value with the rate of inflation.

 Like any market, liquidity can affect your ability to buy and sell bonds effectively.
 However, government bonds are less likely to carry liquidity risks when compared to corporate bonds.
 However, if liquidity risks are present, the seller may struggle to sell their bond at its expected price.
 Sellers may be forced to accept a lower-than-expected price, causing the market’s value to fall.

 When a government decides it wants to issue bonds, this is usually carried out at an auction.
 Banks and large financial institutions are usually the first to access government bonds.
 These bonds can then be sold on to smaller financial institutions and individuals investors and traders.
 However, there may be cases where the government will sell directly to the individual investors.

 Similar to other assets, bonds can be held as an investment, and bought and sold from traders on the open market.

-You can use also trade using our award-winning mobile trading application** can be used to spread bet and trade CFDs on bonds on the go.
+You can use also trade using our award-winning mobile trading application**, which can be used to spread bet and trade CFDs on bonds on the go.
 Available for most mobile devices and tablets, our mobile app has been purposely built to ensure a seamless trading experience.
 Read more about spread betting and CFD trading.

 *Ranked highest for Charting, based on highest user satisfaction among spread betters, CFD and FX traders, Investment Trends 2019 UK Leverage Trading Report.